azeemk210/Introduction-to-geemap/README.md

 - Classifying images using machine learning algorithms
 - Computing statistics and exporting results
 - Producing publication-quality maps
- -Building and deploying interactive web apps, among others This workshop is intended for scientific programmers, data scientists, geospatial analysts, and concerned citizens of Earth.
+- Building and deploying interactive web apps, among others This workshop is intended for scientific programmers, data scientists, geospatial analysts, and concerned citizens of Earth.
 The attendees are expected to have a basic understanding of Python and the Jupyter ecosystem.
 Familiarity with Earth science and geospatial datasets is useful but not required.